I’ve been running an Airbnb business in Kuala Lumpur for five years now, and I have my fair share of bittersweet experiences.

 Your job as an entrepreneur is to focus your time and energy on marketing and generating sales.
 Here’s a good representation of content marketing strategy (look at the right green triangle):

-I started this blog originally as a content marketing strategy to promote more direct bookings.
+I started this blog initially as a content marketing strategy to promote more direct bookings to my apartments.
 It’s just now been repurposed to a personal finance blog.

 Summary – Are You Sure You Want to Be a Host?